Best Taskade alternatives in 2026 for team task management

 Best for: teams that need structured workflows.

-Pricing: Basic plan is free; Premium starts at $10.99 per user per month
+Pricing: Personal is free; Starter is $10.99 per user per month, billed annually

 Rating: 4.5/5 on Capterra